colinlienard/sv-router/docs/guide/code-based/setup.md

 });
 ```

-In the entrypoint component of your app, you should then import and the `Router` component - it will take care of rendering the correct route.
+In the entrypoint component of your app, you should then import and use the `Router` component - it will take care of rendering the correct route.

 You can also add links to navigate between the routes.
 You should now have an app with working navigation!